Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 Keep For a While

 Many documents can be discarded eventually, but need to be kept for a while until they fall off your credit report or for some other reason.

-These things vary in time, so you’ll need to keep a close eye on what matters and if you’re not sure when the usefulness of these documents expire you can always safely move them to the “keep forever” pile just to be safe until you are sure.
+These things vary in time, so you’ll need to keep a close eye on what matters, and if you’re not sure when the usefulness of these documents expires you can always safely move them to the “keep forever” pile just to be safe until you are sure.